KeletsoM/classification-predict-streamlit-template/resources/About_class_models.md

 - Logistic Regression
 - Voting Classifier

-To learn more about these models, please visit this page:
+To learn more about classification, please visit this page: https://brilliant.org/wiki/classification/